danmunteanu/COMMON_FORMS/README.md

 <br>
 This project depends heavily on REALITY_FRAMEWORKS_DLL, which is not public (yet!).

-But many parts of the code can be re-used at will or serve as inspiration for you, dear visitor.
+But many parts of the code can be repurposed at will or serve as inspiration for you, dear visitor.

 Re-use anything you'd like, but be warned: this work is in progress and will surely change over time.

 That's it!
 I might come back and add some additional details.
-Or I might not, who knows.
-This is my project and I do as I like here.
+Or not, who knows.
+Since this is my project, I rule here (and do as I like).

 Ciao ;)